Skip to content

 Arrival and door verification

-Alongside the visual wheelchair pictogram, the NaviLens code confirms by audio that this is indeed the right accessible toilet.
-It closes the loop: detection — guidance — verification.
+Alongside the visual wheelchair pictogram, the NaviLens code confirms by audio that this is indeed the right accessible restroom.
+It closes the loop: detection—guidance—verification.

 07 · Verticality